Karan-8690/project2/README.md

 # new project

-THis project was created from local system
+THis project was created from local system.